DigitexOfficial/api-docs/source/index.html.md

 Trader needs to send again the `auth` message with the token every time he/she gets this error.

-> Example of the failed auth response:
+> An example of the failed auth response:

 ```javascript
 {